Ease in Encryption and EaaS

 Zix only supports Microsoft Outlook.

-XQ works cross-platform with Gmail, Outlook, iOS, and Android.
-Messages can be encrypted and sent from and between any of these platforms, offering truly seamless integration into your workflow and client’s daily lives.
+XQ works cross-platform with Gmail, Outlook, and more.
+Messages can be encrypted and sent from and between any of these platforms, offering truly seamless integration into your workflow and clients’ daily lives.

 Customer Access and Pricing